aidenninetynine/aidenninetynine/README.md

-### Hi there 👋
+Hello!
+My name is Aiden, but online, I go as Aiden99.
-My name is Aiden, and I'm a developer (well duh, this is GitHub).
+I mostly make useless projects.
+Feel free to click off of my page, nothing of value
-I'm also the lead developer at Tech-no Studios (sites.google.com/view/tech-no-studios)!
+is gonna be gained from reading this page.